The name of a German national is governed by German law, even if his or her name is shown differently on a foreign birth certificate.

 In cases where one parent has another nationality, it may be possible to opt for this law to become applicable to the child’s name.
 The name will then be governed by the law of that parent’s nationality, so a double name may be possible if that law permits it (or indeed any other combination).
 However, you should bring documents showing that the name you would like to declare for your child is accepted by the foreign law.
 If the parents chose foreign law for the name of their child, the name declaration will be only valid for this child.

-In order to make a name declaration for your child, please book an appointment for a name declaration.
+In order to make a name declaration for your child, please book an appointment for a name declaration (appointment booking system below).
+Please read the general information about naming law and the procedure on our website before booking an appointment.
 Both parents and children of 14 years or older must be present since their signatures on the name declaration form must be certified.
 If you are of age and do not bear a name according to German law yet, you can make the name declaration on your own.
 The parents do not need to be present in this case.
 However the documents listed below are necessary for your application.

-If you would like to submit your name declaration with one of our Honorary Consuls, please contact us beforehand:
+If you would like to submit your name declaration with one of our Honorary Consuls or in cases involving surrogacy, please contact us beforehand:

 At the appointment, the following documents are required as originals and two photocopies each:

-- Completed name declaration form (please only fill out the first page of the form and do not sign the declaration yet)
+- Completed name declaration form (please only fill out the first page of the form in German and do not sign the declaration yet) which can be downloaded below

 - Valid passports for both parents (or German identity card/Personalausweis)